(With appreciation for Dr. Martin Luther King, Jr.)

 But later that day they knew all the names

 Of the new friends they had made.

-And we’d think the way the kids did
+We’d think the way those young kids did

 On that really special day?

 We’d judge people by the things they do